jack0lantern/angel-house-volunteering/README.md

 2. You should get an email notification about your submission, as well as a calendar invite.

+3. The event is logged on our Google calendar.

 Work in progress:

 1. Using Firebase to store volunteer data